intercontinental-academia/intercontinental-academia.github.io/content/Blog/Henry Taylor.md

 authors: []
 image: ''
 youtube_video_id: ''
-audio: []
+audio:
+- '1122328567'

 ---
-I work in the philosophy of mind broadly construed.
-I am especially interested in the interface between cognitive science and philosophy.

-I am currently focussing mainly on natural kinds in psychology.
-Psychologists use particular categories to talk about the mind, such as _consciousness_, _memory,_ and _perception_.
-I am interested in how these categories are developed, and what they must be like in order to explain the success of science.
-I am currently writing a monograph on this topic.

-Other interests include:
+Have you been wondering what are the ICA4 fellows researching?

+Look no more!

+Listen to Henry as he discusses **the interface between cognitive science and philosophy** with Mike Livermore in an ICA4 podcast.

 * Attention (what is attention?
 How does attention interact with perception, and consciousness?)
 * Consciousness (is consciousness just a feature of the brain?
 How should consciousness be studied scientifically?)
 * Perception (can perception occur unconsciously?)
 * The metaphysics of properties (how should we understand the properties that make up our world?)

-I am also very interested in visual crowding.
-This is when objects in the periphery of the visual field become harder to identify when placed near other objects.
-I have mainly worked on this with [Dr Bilge Sayim,](http://appearancelab.org/researchteam/bilge.html) a perceptual psychologist at the University of Bern.
+Henry works in the philosophy of mind broadly construed, and is especially interested in the interface between cognitive science and philosophy.
+He is currently focussing mainly on natural kinds in psychology.
+Psychologists use particular categories to talk about the mind, such as _consciousness_, _memory,_ and _perception_.
+Henry is interested in how these categories are developed, and what they must be like in order to explain the success of science.

+Curious about the ICA4 fellow?

-Before Birmingham, I was a Leverhulme Early Career Fellow at the University of Cambridge.
-I got my PhD in 2015 from the University of Durham.
+**Henry Taylor** is a Senior Lecturer in University of Birmingham.
+Before Birmingham, he was a Leverhulme Early Career Fellow at the University of Cambridge.